vboughner/bixby-capsule-with-aws/README.md

 code, and will show you how to create a Bixby capsule that uses Amazon Web Services for its cloud storage.
 AWS provides a certain amount of computing resources and storage for free, and is quickly scalable.

 If you don't already have an AWS account, skip ahead to that step and [request one now](docs/01-request-aws-account.md).
-It take 24 hours to be completely ready, and trying to use DynamoDB before then can lead to unexpected errors.
+It takes 24 hours to be completely ready, and trying to use DynamoDB before then can lead to unexpected errors.

 ## Capsule Architecture